Effective Strategies for Contract Risk Mitigation

 Step 3: Implement Mitigation Controls

-Operationalize your plan by embedding controls and automation across contract workflows.
+Operationalize your plan by embedding controls and AI Agents across contract workflows.

-- Centralize all contracts using your Contract Management system.
+- Centralize all contracts using your Contract Management module.

-- Automate alerts for deadlines, renewals, and compliance checks.
+- Let the Expiry Tracker handle alerts for deadlines, renewals, and compliance checks.

 - Standardize templates and clauses to ensure consistency.

-- Use AI-powered scans to flag deviations from approved wording.
+- Use AI Contract Review to flag deviations from approved playbook wording.

-- Validate counterparties for financial health and compliance status.
+- Validate counterparties via the Due Diligence Agent for financial health and compliance status.

-⚠️ Important: If automation misses recurring issues, update your clause library and refine detection rules.
+⚠️ Important: If AI Agents miss recurring issues, update your clause library and refine playbook detection rules.

 Step 4: Strengthen Contracts Through Protective Clauses